StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2024/06/affinity-on-linux/index.md

 cp -r path/to/WinMetadata path/to/bottles/bottles/[bottle-name]/drive_c/windows/system32/WinMetadata
 ```

+### Preferences
+One issue with Affinity on Linux is that preferences don't save properly, and no one knows why.
+The best option for now is to set important preferences (like OCIO config) on Windows, bring the config over from `AppData/Roaming` to the WINE bottle, and then change the XML as needed for any paths.
+Not ideal, but better then nothing.

 With all of that done, you can now run the installer for any Affinity product!
 Like I said earlier, check out [Wanesty's repo](https://codeberg.org/Wanesty/affinity-wine-docs) if you come across any issues, as this guide is simply an Bottles adaption of her guide.

 Enjoy!